 What Flavors of Syrup to Use

-If you’re unsure about where to start, Torani sells some pretty great tasting flavored syrups on Amazon.
-You can check out there Raspberry, Coconut, Strawberry and Peach Variety Pack here, but you should also be able to find syrups at your local grocery store.
+If you’re unsure about where to start, Torani sells some pretty great-tasting flavored syrups on Amazon.
+You can check out their Raspberry, Coconut, Strawberry, and Peach Variety Pack below, but you should also be able to find syrups at your local grocery store.

-If you’re unsure about what flavor combos to start with some of the most popular Rebels flavors at Dutch Bros are:
+If you’re unsure about what flavor combos to start with, some of the most popular Rebel flavors at Dutch Bros are:

 Aftershock: Starberry, Blackberry, Raspberry, Lime

 Shark Attack: Blue Raspberry, Coconut, Lime, Pomegranate Drizzle